The Ultimate Guide to EPDM Roofing Solutions [Updated for 2026]

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Ethylene propylene diene monomer (EPDM) is a single-ply membrane for flat roofs.
+Among the selection of roofing materials, ethylene-propylene-diene monomer (EPDM) is branded as a reliable option.
 Discover what makes EPDM roofing unique, its pros and cons, installation process and cost.

 What Is EPDM Roofing?